OokTech/TW5-Bob/README.md

 Here is a more detailed list of things added or changed by this plugin

 - Two-way real-time syncing between the browser and file system
-  - Makes tiddlywiki watch the tiddlers folder and updates any tiddlers in the wiki when there are changes to any tiddler files.
+  - Updates the wiki in the browser immediately when any changes are made to the file system
-    - Makes tiddlywiki save any changes to tiddlers made in the wiki immediately to the file system
+  - Immediately save changes to tiddlers made in the browser to the file system
-  - Uses an exclude list to ignore certain tiddlers when syncing in the browser
+  - Syncing can ignore tiddlers based on an editable exclude filter
 - Multi-User support
-  - Allows any number of people or computers to connect to the wiki server and use or edit the same wiki simultaneously.
+  - Allows any number of people/computers/browser tabs to connect to the wiki server and use or edit the same wiki(s) simultaneously.
   - Prevents multiple people from editing the same tiddler at the same time by disabling the edit button for tiddlers currently being edited
-- Multi-Wiki support
-  - MultiUser ability on multiple wikis simultaneously
+- Multi-Wiki support, the plugin can serve multiple wikis at once, each served wiki has all the features listed here.
 - Websockets!! (used on the back-end, can be used by other plugins in the future)
   - Adds a websocket interface to tiddlywiki (currently only used by this